threepointone/disto/README.md

 ---
 another take on [flux](http://facebook.github.io/flux)

+NEW! - Use with [disto-hot-loader](https://github.com/threepointone/disto-hot-loader) for live editing stores and actions.

 ```js
 // Here, stores are represented as reduce functions
 // on every [actions, ...args] message that passes through the "system".